effekt/nvm-shield/README.md

       - run: npm run build:integration
 ```

-### Use it as a Husky pre-commit hook!
+### Use it as a Husky pre-push hook!

 Using [Husky](https://github.com/typicode/husky) you can prevent incorrect
 versions of packages being installed before they even hit the CI/CD process and
 before they reach your projects repository.

 Using the same `--ci` flag as mentioned in the CircleCI sample integration you
-can use NVM-Shield as a pre-commit hook.
+can use NVM-Shield as a pre-push hook.

 An integration with Husky might look like the following: